Haivision/srt-rfc/draft-sharabayko-srt-over-quic.md

 :  The bytes of the datagram to be delivered.

 The structure of the SRT packet is shown in {{srt-packet}}.
-For the SRT over QUIC tunneling the full SRT packet is placed inside the Datagram Data.
+For SRT over QUIC tunnelling the full SRT packet is placed inside the Datagram Data field.

 ~~~
  0                   1                   2                   3